tedmoore/schelp2/docs/Classes/ScrollView.md

 The size of the canvas is always equal to the collective bounds of the children, and automatically adjusts when they are added, moved, resized and removed.
 If you wish to set it to a particular size, you could do so by first placing e.g. a [CompositeView](../Classes/CompositeView.md) (or another container) of desired size, and then placing all the other views into that container.

 Exceptionally though, you can **replace the canvas** with any other view (e.g. simply with [View](../Classes/View.md)), which allows you to install a [layout](../Classes/Layout.md) on it.
 In that case, the canvas will fill the whole visible area of the ScrollView, if the layout contents allow so, or a larger area, if the layout contents demand so.
-Effectively, the **contents will resize** together with the ScrollView, unless their size constraints prevent that, and if [#-autohidesScrollers](#-autohidesscrollers) is `true`, a scrollbar will only be shown if the contents can not be resized small enough in the scrollbar's direction.
-See [#-canvas](#-canvas) for further explanation.
+Effectively, the **contents will resize** together with the ScrollView, unless their size constraints prevent that, and if [autohidesScrollers](#autohidesscrollers) is `true`, a scrollbar will only be shown if the contents can not be resized small enough in the scrollbar's direction.
+See [canvas](#canvas) for further explanation.